-We have a 10% indirect interest in the Duparquet Gold Project which has a large open-pittable resource.
+We have a 10% indirect interest in the Duparquet Gold Project which has a large open-pittable resource, as well as underground and tailings resource.
 Our interest in the Duparquet Gold Project was acquired through our acquisition of Clifton Star.
 The Duparquet Gold Project covers an area of 1,147 hectares and is located in the Abitibi Region of Québec which is one of the world's most prolific gold producing regions.

-The Duparquet Gold Project hosts measured mineral resources of 165,000 tonnes grading 1.45 g/t Au, containing 7,700 oz.
-Au, indicated mineral resources of 59.5 Mt grading 1.57 g/t Au, containing 3.0 million oz.
-Au and inferred mineral resources of 28.5 Mt grading 1.46 g/t Au, containing 1.3 million oz.
+The Duparquet Gold Project hosts measured mineral resources of 184,700 tonnes grading 1.52 g/t Au, containing 9,006 oz.
+Au, indicated mineral resources of 60.6 Mt grading 1.59 g/t Au, containing 3.1 million oz.
+Au and inferred mineral resources of 29.7 Mt grading 1.51 g/t Au, containing 1.4 million oz.
 Au.
-The technical report entitled "Technical Report and Prefeasibility Study for the Duparquet Project" was filed on SEDAR by Clifton Star on May 23, 2014.
+The technical report entitled "Technical Report and Prefeasibility Study for the Duparquet Project" was completed by InnovExplo, with an effective date of March 26, 2014 and was filed on SEDAR by Clifton Star on May 23, 2014.

+As well as our 10% indirect interest in the Duparquet Gold Project, we also hold a 100% interest in the adjoining Central Duparquet Property, which was purchased on January 20, 2017.
+This additional ground comprises 16 claims covering 339 ha.
+A technical report entitled "Technical Report and Mineral Resource Estimate Update for the Duparquet Project" was completed by InnovExplo, with an effective date of June 26, 2013 and a signature date of August 2, 2013.

 Infrastructure includes site roads, access to electrical power 15 km away, tailings storage facility and water management solutions and ancillary site buildings.
 The Duparquet Gold Project is currently comprised of three mineral properties: Beattie, Donchester and Dumico.
 The 2014 prefeasibility study includes pre-production capital costs of \$394 million, a pay-back period of 4.3 years and pre-tax NPV (5%) of \$222 million at US\$1,300 per ounce of gold.